 Integration with Intelligence Resources™

 GRACI™ is a core operational tool within the Intelligence Resources™ framework.
-Just as HR uses org charts to clarify reporting structures and IT uses system architecture diagrams to map dependencies, IR uses GRACI™ matrices to operationalize AI governance.
+Just as HR uses org charts to clarify reporting structures and IT uses system architecture diagrams to map dependencies, IR uses GRACI™ matrices to operationalize AI governance across every function — from Finance to Marketing to Operations.

-When your organization implements Intelligence Resources™ as a standalone department, GRACI™ becomes the standard format for documenting AI accountability across every function—from Finance to Marketing to Operations.
+When your organization implements Intelligence Resources™ as a standalone department, GRACI™ becomes the standard format for documenting AI accountability at every level.
+The VP of Intelligence Resources owns the matrix, maintains it as AI tools evolve, and ensures the G and V columns are never left empty.